 2020 3MT Western Regional Finals

-Congratulations Elana Varner, who won First Place and People's Choice in the Regional Finals.
+Congratulations Elana Varner on taking First Place and People's Choice!

-- An overall winner and a People's Choice winner will be chosen to move forward to the university wide final.
+- An overall winner and runner up will be chosen to move forward to the university wide final.

 - Prizes for faculty heats will vary according to each faculty: